 The student will write 2 interview papers in current Turabian format that focus on the interview of two pastors/ministers of music teams outside of the student’s own church/church staff.
 Each interview paper is to be 750–1,250 words; therefore, the project will be 1,500–2,500 words.
 A template interview form of questions is provided for the student, but is not included in the 1,500-2,000 word count.

 The student will write an annotated bibliography in current Turabian format that focuses on one of the provided topics.
-The paper will include at least 5 references published within the last 10 years summarized in at least 50 words along with textbooks published from any time.
-The course resources may be used, but do not count toward the total number of references.
+The paper will include 10 total sources of which at least 5 must be peer-reviewed journal articles.
+All journal articles used, regardless of whether they are peer-reviewed, must have been published within the last 10 years.
+The course resources may be used, but do not count toward the 10 total sources.
+Textbooks not included in the course may be used as sources and may have been published at any time.
 Each annotation must be 50–200 words.

 The capstone project will be split into three portions: a paper, an audio/visual presentation using Kaltura or YouTube, and an executive summary.

-The student will write a 3,750-word research-based paper in current Turabian format that focuses on the same chosen topic from the annotated bibliography.
-The paper will include at least 12 references.
+The student will write a research-based paper in current Turabian format that focuses on the same chosen topic from the annotated bibliography.
+The paper must be 3,750-4,500 words in length and include at least 10 references.
 The course resources may be used, but do not count toward the total number of references.

 The student will create an audio/visual presentation that is 4–5 minutes in duration and encapsulates the paper into a succinct overview.
 The student may choose from a list of Liberty University-approved media in the assignment instructions to submit the presentation.